MileHacker Logo

 Seek out smaller, local eateries, often called "fondas," near the town square for authentic, home-style Mexican food.
 Look for evening taco stands appearing in various spots.

-• Excellent value for delicious, local food.
+• Great value for delicious, local food.

 • Experience genuine local flavors.